Onaeem26/Drag-DropDownload/README.md

         let podcastItem = PodcastModelData(collectionName: collectionName, feedURL: feedUrl, artworkURL100: artworkurl)
         let itemProvider = NSItemProvider(object: podcastItem)
         let dragItem = UIDragItem(itemProvider: itemProvider)
+- Drop the select podcasts on a custom view which will then take you to a new table view controller and populate the table.

 Coming up next:
 - Animations
-- Pushing to next view controller and downloading podcast which is dropped on the 'circleView'